puraminy/pdf2mp4/README.md

 ## Convert pdf to video

 A linux bash file to convert a pdf file to a video in mp4 format.
+It scans the pages of the pdf file using a sliding window and save them as frames in a folder, then it creates a video from the frames.

 ## Usage